WenbWa/wenbwa.github.io/content/authors/admin/_index.md

 education:
   - area: PhD in Computer Science
-    institution: University of Sydney, 2025~Present
+    institution: The University of Sydney, 2025~Present
   - area: MSc in Robotics, Systems, Control
     institution: ETH Zurich, 2020~2024
   - area: BSc in Automation